What is the Eger wine region and what happens there?

 What’s the style of Eger’s wines?

 It’s hard to generalize, but the key factors that shape Eger’s wines are the volcanic soil, the cool climate, and the combination of local and international grape varieties that make up the blends.
-White wines tend to be crispy and vibrant with good acidity, while a well-made Bikavér is spicy and fruity with good tannins where no single variety stands out from the blend.
+White wines tend to be crispy and vibrant with good acidity, while a well-made Bikavér is spicy and fruity with firm but not too rough tannins, where no single variety stands out from the blend.

 How are Eger’s red wines different from those of Villány and Szekszárd, Hungary’s other main red wine regions?